NKorea fires suspected long-range missile designed to hit US - NewsBreak

 NKorea fires suspected long-range missile designed to hit US

-SEOUL, South Korea — (AP) — North Korea fired a suspected long-range missile designed to strike the mainland U.S. on Friday, its neighbors said, a day after the North resumed its testing activities in an apparent protest over U.S. moves to solidify its alliances with South Korea and Japan.
+SEOUL, South Korea — (AP) — North Korea fired a suspected intercontinental ballistic missile that landed near Japanese territorial waters Friday, its neighbors said, the second such major weapons test this month that shows its determination to perfect weapons systems targeting the U.S. mainland.

+The launch was the latest in a barrage of weapons tests that North Korea has conducted in recent months in response to what it calls U.S. hostility.
+Some experts say the North is able to perform such a spree of weapons tests partly because China and Russia have opposed U.S. moves to toughen sanctions on North Korea.

-The South’s Joint Chiefs of Staff said in a statement that it detected a ballistic missile launch off the North’s eastern coast on Friday morning.
-It later said the missile launched is likely an intercontinental ballistic missile.
+The South’s Joint Chiefs of Staff said it detected the suspected ICBM launch from North Korea's capital region at 10:15 a.m. and the weapon flew toward the North's eastern coast across the country.
+The statement said South Korea's military bolstered its surveillance of North Korea and maintains readiness in close coordination with the United States.

-The Japanese Defense Ministry also said in a statement that North Korea fired an ICBM-class ballistic missile from its western coastal area that flew toward its eastern waters across the country.
-It said the missile, launched at around 10:14 a.m.
-(0114GMT) was still in flight and may land inside of the Japanese Exclusive Economic Zone.
+The Japanese Defense Ministry also initially identified the weapon as an ICBM-class ballistic missile.
+Japanese Prime Minister Fumio Kishida, visiting Bangkok to attend a regional summit, told reporters it was believed to have landed at sea inside Japan's exclusive economic zone west of Hokkaido, Japan's main northern island.

 If confirmed, it would be North Korea’s first ICBM launch in about two weeks.
-Outside experts said that an ICBM launched by North Korea on Nov.
-3 failed to fly its intended flight.
+Experts said an ICBM launched by North Korea on Nov.
+3 failed to fly its intended flight and fell into the ocean after a stage separation.

 The Nov.
-3 test was believed to have involved a new type of developmental ICBM.
-North Korea has two other types of ICBM — Hwasong-14 and Hwasong-15 and their test-launches in 2017 proved they could potentially reach parts of the U.S. homeland.
+3 test was believed to have involved a developmental ICBM called Hwasong-17.
+North Korea has two other types of ICBM — Hwasong-14 and Hwasong-15 — and their test-launches in 2017 proved they could potentially reach parts of the U.S. homeland.

+The Hwasong-17 has a longer potential range than the others and its huge size suggests it’s designed to carry multiple nuclear warheads to defeat missile defense systems.
+Some experts say the Nov.
+3 test showed some technological progress in the development of the Hwasong-17, given that in its earlier test in March, the missile exploded soon after liftoff.

+“North Korea has been repeatedly firing missiles this year at an unprecedented frequency and is significantly escalating tensions on the Korean Peninsula,” Japanese Defense Minister Yasukazu Hamad told reporters.

 South Korea’s presidential office said it convened an emergency security meeting to discuss the North Korean launch.

-“North Korea has been repeatedly firing missiles this year at an unprecedented frequency and is significantly escalating tensions on the Korean peninsula,” Japanese Defense Minister Yasukazu Hamad told reporters.

-The launch is the latest in a slew of missile tests by North Korea in recent weeks.
-But the country had halted weapons launches for about a week before it fired a short-range ballistic missile on Thursday.
+North Korea had halted weapons launches for about a week before it fired a short-range ballistic missile on Thursday.

 Before Thursday’s launch, the North’s foreign minister, Choe Son Hui, threatened to launch “fiercer” military responses to the U.S. bolstering its security commitment to its allies South Korea and Japan.